mansimg/vertx-gradle-simple/README.md

 4. Click the button Environment Variables and make an Entry for JDK path in the path variable.
 5. **Do not Remove previous Entries of the path variable**

+Declaring the `JAVA_HOME` environment variable in the command line (for Mac users)
+1. Copy the path to jdk folder `C:\Program Files\Java\jdkx.x.x\bin` where x.x.x is the version number in your case.
+2. Open Terminal window through Launchpad.
+3. In the Terminal window type in `export PATH=$PATH:[pathname]`. paste in the copied pathname.
+4. To check if your pathname has been added to the environment variable, type in `echo $PATH`.
+In the result you should see your copied pathname at the end.

 * Fork the repository by clicking on the *Fork* icon at the top right corner of this page.
 * Clone the repository to your local machine by running the following command on git: